-If the fixture uses a standard DIP switch addressing scheme, enable the Adr-DIP switch to show the address setting in the fixture configuration.
-It is possible to add a constant to the DIP switch setting to offset the DIP switch by a constant value, for example -1 to set DMX address 1 = all DIPs off, or 512 to always set DIP switch 10 on.
+If the fixture uses a fairly simple Dipswitch addressing scheme, enable the Adr-DIPSwitch to show the address setting in the fixture configuration.
+The fixture should use a simple addressing scheme with a 1-1 connection between DMX start address and fixture Dipswitch setting.
+It is possible to add a constant to the dipswitch setting to offset the dipswitch by a constant value, i.e. -1 to set DMX address 1 = all dips off, or 512 to always set dipswitch 10 on.